top of page

 Step 3: Get your State Parks Sno-Park permit

 You must have a SnoPark permit to park at the Nordic area.
-Permits cost $120 and are available at local ski shops, at the Fitness Fanatics rental trailer beside the Selkirk Lodge, and from the Park Rangers.
+Permits cost $120 and are available at local ski shops and from the Park Rangers.
 The money from the sale of SnoPark permits supports cross-country grooming, snow removal, and winter Parks staffing at Mt.
 Spokane.

 PURCHASE THE Seasonal Non-Motorized Permit/Special Groomed Sticker Combo HERE